lmc2179/lmc2179.github.io/drafts/delta_method.md

 multivariate version - https://en.wikipedia.org/wiki/Delta_method#Multivariate_delta_method

-use this to do a multivariate example

-Plan
-* Understand the theory - what is the relevant theorem? where does it originate?
-* What is the proof?
-Something about a Taylor Series
+since it's a pretty elementary application of the taylor series, it was known sometime in the early 20th century

-* Find a good real-life univariate example.
-How
+* Find a good real-life univariate example. maybe estimates of raw product and then production curve of finished product
 * Do the math
 * Sympy usage
 * Numerical differentiation usage??